walmartlabs/concord-website/docs/api/project.md

     All parameters except `name` are optional.

     The `teamId` and `teamName` parameters are mutually exclusive.
-    Either of those can be used to specify a project's team.

     The project configuration is a JSON object of the following structure:
     ```json